AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/edit-the-unsubscribe-message/make-your-unsubscribe-message-dynamic-for-languages.md

    >
    >The default segment will be English.

 1. Continue to add segments until all of your languages are represented.
-Click **Create**.
+Click **[!UICONTROL Create]**.

    ![](assets/make-your-unsubscribe-message-dynamic-for-languages-4.png)